-Production was routed to the Petroleo Nautipa, the spread-moored (FPSO) vessel from the Etame, Avouma-Southeast Etame-North Tchibala and Ebouri platforms, and from the wells tied to the subsea Etame manifold.
+Production was routed to the Petroleo Nautipa, the spread-moored FPSO vessel from the Etame, Avouma-Southeast Etame-North Tchibala and Ebouri platforms, and from the wells tied to the subsea Etame manifold.
 The produced oils were processed and exported from the FPSO, which had a storage capacity of one million barrels of oil (MMBO).

 Throughout 2022, facility reconfiguration works were being completed in parallel for the hook-up and commissioning of the new FSO vessel Teli, which replaced the Petroleo Nautipa FPSO vessel in mid-October 2022.
 The FSO vessel is now operational and receiving crude from all Etame Marin platform wells.
-The two (2) old subsea wells - Etame-6H and Etame-7H - which were originally connected directly to the old Petroleo Nautipa FPSO, have been hooked-up to the FSO last December 30, 2022.
-Final punchlist items are currently being completed.
+The two (2) old subsea wells - Etame-6H and Etame-7H - which were originally connected directly to the old Petroleo Nautipa FPSO, have been hooked-up to the FSO on December 30, 2022.